 - When entering the facility:

-- Complete COVID-19 screening with facility staff.
+- Complete COVID-19 screening with facility staff if required.

 - Only bring necessary items with you into the facility.